heronils/Code_Browser_49/README_EN.md

 * Temporary fold out completed areas while writing code.
 * To compare areas of code insert a temporary link to the other code area so that you can quickly switch back and forth.
 * Add links to other code locations about which you talk in comments.
 * Create a global index file that contains links to all code files that you work on regularly.
-Pin this index file to the list that pops up when you right-click the Code Browser icon on the taskbar.
+Pin this index file to the list that pops up when you right-click the Code Browser icon on the taskbar (To appear in this list, the file must have been opened in Code Browser via *File* -> *Open ...*).
 * Don't fold too much.
 If it fits on one screen, it is usually enough.
 ## Version History